COVID-19 Vaccine General Information

 How to Get the Vaccine

-Franklin County Public Health will continue to post vaccine scheduling windows on our vaccine page.
+Franklin County Public Health will continue to post vaccine scheduling on our vaccine page.

 Yes.
 After you are vaccinated, it takes some time for your body to build an immune response to the vaccine.
 CDC advises that the vaccines offer strong protection starting two weeks after completing the vaccination series (one dose for Janssen; two doses for the Pfizer-BioNTech and Moderna vaccines).